ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   before or during Connection establishment, see also {{send-idempotent}}.
   It is given in Bytes.

+* Traffic Category:
+This Intent specifies the intended use of the Connection and corresponds to the priority of the communication for the application.
+Possible values are: Data transfer, Interactive video stream, Interactive audio stream, Background traffic.
+While they may be used to set DSCP code points, Intents do not represent Quality of Service requirements, but rather hints for a transport system what to optimize for on a best-effort basis.

+* Send Bit-rate
+This Intent specifies what the application expects the bit-rate of a transfer to be.
+It is a numeric property and given in Bytes per second.
+The transport system may use this Intent to limit the sending rate by placing an upper bound on a congestion window.

 In order to specify Specific Protocol Properties, the application can attach a set of options to the Preconnection object, associated with a specific protocol.
 For example, the application could specify a set of TCP Options to use if and only